syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 ![](Radial-Gauge_images/custom.jpeg)

-### How to customize the start angle and sweep angle of the arc in Radial Gauge
+### How to customize the start angle and sweep angle of the arc in RadialGauge

 It can be customized by using its properties named `StartAngle` and `SweepAngle`.